Last of the Summer Wine series 1: DVD release

 The first and second series were released by Universal Playback as a combined box set in September 2002.
-The pilot episode is not included and some episodes have been altered from their original broadcast, prompting criticism from the show's fan base, however a re-release of the box set in 2011 had the altered episodes restored to original episodes, however the pilot still was not included in the re-release.
+The pilot episode is not included and some episodes have been altered from their original broadcast, prompting criticism from the show's fan base, however a rerelease of the box set in 2011 had the altered episodes restored to original episodes, however the pilot still was not included in the rerelease.
 The pilot episode was released on the final boxset series 31 & 32 as an extra on disc four on 15 August 2016.